TonyAshworth/emily-cookbook/src/posts/orange-chicken.md

   We use chicken but you can use shrimp or pork chops and it is equally amazing! '

 ---
+First recipe utilizes precooked protein, and you simply make the sauce and add to your protein.

 cooked protein of choice - we prefer bs chicken boobs, which we cut into bite sized pieces and cook in a skillet with a bit of oil until cooked through.

 Sauce:

-1/3 C Orange Juice
+* 1/3 C Orange Juice

-3 Tbs soy sauce
+* 3 Tbs soy sauce

-2 Tbs brown sugar
+* 2 Tbs brown sugar

-2 minced garlic cloves
+* 2 minced garlic cloves

-1 Tbs rice/white vinegar
+* 1 Tbs rice/white vinegar

 mixed together: 1/4 C water and 2 Tbs cornstarch

 Mix together ingredients, and add to skillet with cooked protein of choice.
 Stir and simmer until thickened, and serve!

+Second recipe cooks the chicken in an orange sauce, and has a tangier flavor.

+* 1 C orange juice
+* 2 Tbs red currant jelly
+* 1/2 C brown sugar
+* 1-2lbs bs chicken breasts

+Cube chicken and brown in skillet.
+Mix ingredients and add to pan.
+Simmer for 20 minutes covered, then 15 uncovered or until sauce thickens.